HR-23-09: Route 17 - York County

 18%

-• Change the intersection to a "full median U-turn" where all left turns are prohibited
+- Change the intersection to a "partial median U-turn" where left turns from Route 17 are re-routed through the intersection and make a U-turn at the next median opening

 18%